mphamuams/Michael-Pham---Coding-Portfolio/README.md

 What You'll Find Here:

--A variety of coding projects categorized by language.
+-A variety of coding projects categorized by language.<br/>
 -Examples of my work in R (and Rmd), Python, SAS, and SQL.
 -My approach to problem-solving and code structure.